Foundation and BA (Hons) Degree

 Teaching time and dates for 2018 entry.

-North Warwickshire and Hinckley College - to be confirmed.
-2017 classes are offered on Tuesdays from 1.30pm - 7pm
+North Warwickshire and Hinckley College - classes will take place on Wednesdays, 1.30pm - 4.30pm

 At Warwick and NWHC all students attend two Saturday daytime sessions per term at the University of Warwick .
 Dates for these will be available soon.